 Should I get a DEXA scan if I'm on Ozempic?

-If you are on Ozempic and the scale is your only metric, you are flying blind on the part that matters most: how much of the loss is fat versus muscle and bone.
-A DEXA scan answers that question.
-It splits your body into fat mass, lean mass, and bone density, and gives a regional breakdown so you can see whether visceral fat is dropping or whether your legs are losing muscle.
-The highest-value scan is a baseline before or near the start of treatment, then every 3 to 6 months while you are losing weight.
-It is not required to take Ozempic safely, but without it you cannot prove you are protecting muscle and bone, only hope you are.
+If you are on Ozempic and the scale is your only metric, you are missing the part many people care about most: how much of the loss is fat versus muscle and bone.
+A DEXA scan helps answer that.
+It splits your body into fat mass, lean mass, and bone density, with a regional breakdown so you can see whether visceral fat is dropping or whether your legs are losing muscle.
+Many people find a baseline scan near the start of treatment most valuable, then a follow-up every 3 to 6 months while losing weight.
+A DEXA is not required to take Ozempic, and Phaze is a tracking tool rather than a medical device.
+Whether scanning makes sense for you is a conversation for your doctor.

 Phaze Guides

-Read the full guide on DEXA body composition for GLP-1
+Read the full guide on DEXA and body composition for GLP-1

-What DEXA measures, how often to scan, and how to protect lean mass and bone while you lose weight.
+What DEXA measures, how often to scan, and the habits that help protect lean mass while you lose weight.

 Related questions